mj-003/expense-tracker/README.md

 - **database.py**: Script responsible for managing the database.
 - **email_sender.py**: Script for sending email notifications.
 - **financials/**: Directory containing modules related to user finances, such as expenses, incomes, and payments.
-  - `item.py`: Module for the base class `Item`, which is an abstract class for expenses, incomes, and payments.
   - `expense.py`: Module for handling expense-related functionality.
-The class inherits from the `Item` class.

   - `income.py`: Module for handling income-related functionality.
-The class inherits from the `Item` class.

   - `payment.py`: Module for handling payment-related functionality.

-The class inherits from the `Item` class.
+- `user_finances.py`: Abstract base class for user finances (expenses, incomes, payments).
   - `user_expenses.py`: Module for managing user expenses.
-  - `user_finances.py`: Module for managing overall user finances.
+It contains the `UserExpenses` class, which inherits from `UserFinances`.
   - `user_incomes.py`: Module for managing user incomes.
+It contains the `UserIncomes` class, which inherits from `UserFinances`.
   - `user_payments.py`: Module for managing user payments.
+It contains the `UserPayments` class, which inherits from `UserFinances`.
 - **gui/**: Directory containing files related to the user interface, including pages and controllers.
   - `account_page.py`: UI for user account details.
   - `charts_page.py`: UI for displaying financial charts.
   - `charts_page_controller.py`: Controller for charts page.
   - `expenses_page.py`: UI for managing expenses.
+It contains the `ExpensesPage` class, which inherits from `ItemPageABC`.
   - `export_page.py`: UI for exporting financial data.
   - `home_page.py`: UI for the home page.
   - `incomes_page.py`: UI for managing incomes.
+It contains the `IncomesPage` class, which inherits from `ItemPageABC`.
   - `item_controller.py`: Controller for items.
   - `item_page_abc.py`: Abstract base class for item pages.
   - `items_controller.py`: Controller for multiple items.
   - `login_page.py`: UI for user login.
   - `payments_page.py`: UI for managing payments.
+It contains the `PaymentsPage` class, which inherits from `ItemPageABC`.
   - `registration_window.py`: UI for user registration.
   - `view_manager.py`: Manages the different views in the application.
   - `widgets_and_buttons.py`: Custom widgets and buttons for the UI.